kevinlee12/iU/README.md

  `cd cas`

 5. Start the virtual environment in the terminal

-   `virtual venv`
+ - For Debian-based systems:

+   `virtualenv -p /usr/bin/python3 env`

+ - For Macs:

+ `virtualenv -p /usr/local/bin/python3 env`

  It will then do some pip installation to ensure all the dependencies are satisfied

 6. Activate the virtual environment

- `source venv/bin/activate`
+ `source env/bin/activate`

- (We're almost there to actually running the code!)
+7. Install the required dependencies:

+ `pip install -r requirements.txt`

-7. Set up the database:
+8. Set up the database:

  `django-admin manage.py migrate`

-8. Run the server:
+9. Run the server:

  `django-admin manage.py runserver`

  Here the terminal will tell you how to access the website, like http://127.0.0.1:8000/.
 Copy and paste that link from the terminal into your favorite browser.
 That's it!

-9. To close the server:
+10. To close the server:
  - Press CTRL - C on your keyboard
  - Type `deactivate` into the terminal.